-To maintain their BCPA certification, APHA members may earn CEs by taking courses at a discount at APHA's sister site, PracticeUP!Online (online courses).
-When a course listed at PracticeUP! lists the availability of CEs, it means that course has been pre-approved for a specific number of CEs, which varies according to the course.
+To maintain their BCPA certification, APHA members may earn CEs by taking courses at a discount at APHA’s sister site, PracticeUP!Online (online courses) or by completing an evaluation after listening to some of our Expert Call-ins.

 - Take a free course to determine if YOU need certification: Is Advocacy Certification Right for You?

 - Learn more about which courses offer CEs.

 - Learn more about the PracticeUP!
 Online discounts for APHA members.

 - APHA Academy offers longer term programs which offer CEs, too.

 Hundreds of certifications, and therefore the need for CEs and CEUs are available and appropriate for advocates.
 Included are certifications such as